Christmas in Romania

 A traditional Romanian Carol is the 'Star Carol'.
 The star, made of colored paper and often decorated with tinsel, silver foil and sometimes bells, is put on a pole.
 In the middle of the star is a picture of baby Jesus or a nativity scene.
 Carol singers take the star with them when they go carol singing.
 The words of the Star Carol are:

 "The star has appeared on high,

 Other popular carols to sing include 'Oh, What Wondrous Tidings' ('O, ce veste minunata') and 'Three Wise Men coming from the East' ('Trei Crai de la rasarit').

 In many parts of Romania, it's also traditional that someone dresses up as a goat, with a multicolored mask, and goes round with the carol singers.
 The goat is known as the 'Capra' and it jumps and dances around getting up to lots of mischief!

 Another Christmas Eve tradition is a drumming band or 'dubasi'.
-This is normally made up of un married-men.
-A band can up to 50 or 60 men in it!
+This is normally made up of un-married men.
+A band can have up to 50 or 60 men in it!
 As well as the drums there's often a saxophone and violin.
 The band will practice for about a month before Christmas so they are really good.
 The go round the streets and are given presents.

 New Year's Eve is also an important celebration in Romania.
 It's sometimes called Little Christmas.
 Traditionally a small, decorated plough called a 'Plugusorul' is paraded through the streets on New Year's Eve.
 It is meant to help people have good crops during the following year.